bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Take care of IP errors.
 (Maybe it will be fine in production?)
 * Home icon on pitch.
 * Freeway panel.
-* Loading song from number in URL shows verse scroll bar.
+* Loading song in local development shows verse scroll bar.
+* Loading pitch or song from number just plain doesn't work in production.
+* Changing verse and annotation through URL also doesn't work?!
 * Delay presence exit opacity transitions for non-opacity transitions.
 * Only prolong realistic presence transitions on enter, not exit.
 * Delay cubes for presence transition exit.
 Need to first calculate presence exit transition times.